cultuurnet/udb3-search-docs/advanced-queries.md

 GET https://search.uitdatabank.be/offers/?q=(labels:uitpas* OR labels:paspartoe) AND typicalAgeRange:[* TO 12]
 ```

 The syntax is based on the Lucene query syntax.
-More info can be found in the ElasticSearch documents:
+More info can be found in the ElasticSearch documentation:
 [https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html\#query-string-syntax](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html#query-string-syntax)

 ## Supported fields